Neural ARFIMA model for forecasting BRIC exchange rates with long memory: Data Characteristics

-In this study, we analyze monthly spot exchange rates and several macroeconomic covariates for the BRIC economies from January 1997 (1997-01) to October 2023 (2023-10).
-Our analysis employs a rolling window approach with six forecast horizons: short-term (1- and 3-month-ahead), semi-long-term (6- and 12-month-ahead), and long-term (24- and 48-month-ahead) for each country.
-For short-term forecasting, with 1-month-ahead and 3-month-ahead horizons, the training periods span from 1997-01 to 2023-09 and 1997-01 to 2023-07, while the test horizons are 2023-10 and 2023-08 to 2023-10, respectively.
-In the case of semi-long-term forecasting, which includes 6-month-ahead and 12-month-ahead horizons, the training periods extend from 1997-01 to 2023-04 and 1997-01 to 2022-10, with corresponding test horizons from 2023-05 to 2023-10 and 2022-11 to 2023-10, respectively.
-Finally, for long-term forecasting with 24-month-ahead and 48-month-ahead horizons, the training period ranges from 1997-01 to 2021-10 and 1997-01 to 2019-10, while the test horizons cover 2021-11 to 2023-10 and 2019-11 to 2023-10, respectively.
 The target variable, spot exchange rate of BRIC countries, is obtained from the Federal Reserve Economic Data (FRED) repository\footnote{\url{https://fred.stlouisfed.org/}.}.
 Monthly exchange rate values are calculated as the averages of daily exchange rates based on noon buying rates in New York City for foreign currency cable transfers and are seasonally unadjusted.
 Table \ref{PLOTS:ACF} presents the time series plots of exchange rate dynamics, along with their autocorrelation functions (ACF) plots for the BRIC nations.
 We observe that all BRIC currencies, except the Chinese yuan, have depreciated against the USD over time.
 China maintained a currency peg until 2005, and even after shifting away from the peg, its central bank continued active intervention in the exchange rate market.
 In contrast, the other BRIC nations follow a floating exchange rate system.
 Additionally, a sharp spike in exchange rates is evident during the global recession, affecting all BRIC countries except China.
 On the other hand, the ACF plots for the BRIC nations indicate that the autocorrelation decays slowly and stays above the significance bounds for some lags, providing weaker evidence of long memory.
 Furthermore, to investigate possible structural breakpoints in the exchange rate series, we employ the ordinary least squares (OLS)-based CUSUM test, which helps account for regime shifts \citep{ploberger1992cusum}.
 The test examines the cumulative sum of recursive residuals to identify any deviations from the model’s stability, indicating potential structural breakpoints.
 Our implementation of the OLS-based CUSUM test shows that no statistically significant breakpoints were found in the exchange rate series for BRIC countries, as depicted in Table \ref{PLOTS:ACF}.
 The absence of significant breakpoints supports the conclusion that the exchange rate series has been relatively stable during the observed period, suggesting that regime shifts are unlikely to affect the forecasting models.